Sunk Cost Fallacy: When to Quit and When to Persist

 The sunk cost fallacy is our tendency to continue doing something because we've already invested time, money, or effort into it - even when quitting would be the better decision.
 The past investment is 'sunk' (gone and unrecoverable), but we let it influence our future choices.

-Finishing a bad meal at a restaurant because you paid for it, sitting through a terrible film because you bought the ticket, or continuing to use a gym membership you hate because you signed a year-long contract.
-In each case, the money is already spent — the rational choice is based on whether the remaining experience is worth your time.
+Finishing a bad meal at a restaurant because you paid for it, sitting through a terrible film because you bought the ticket, eating past the point of comfort at an all-you-can-eat buffet, or continuing to play with casino chips you've already lost.
+In each case, the money is already spent - the rational choice is based on whether the remaining experience is worth your time.

 Loss aversion - the finding that losses feel roughly twice as painful as equivalent gains feel good - is a key driver of the sunk cost fallacy.
 Quitting forces us to accept a definite loss (the wasted investment), which feels more painful than the uncertain hope of eventual recovery.
 So we keep going to avoid crystallising the loss.